r-chong/stargazing/README.md

 # stargazing
-For when I find a small repo that I want to save, but I don't want people clicking on my name
+for when i find a small repo that I want to save, but i don't want ~~people~~ bots clicking on my acc

 - https://github.com/snailcon/QuadtreeAmogufier
 - https://github.com/GabeJonsson/SongWriter-Studio